4paradigm/OpenMLDB/docs/en/developer/python_dev.md

 # Python SDK/Tool Development Guideline

-There are two modules in `python/`: Python SDK and a OpenMLDB diagnostic tool.
+There are two modules in `python/`: Python SDK and an OpenMLDB diagnostic tool.

 ## SDK Testing Methods

 Run the command `make SQL_PYSDK_ENABLE=ON OPENMLDB_BUILD_TARGET=cp_python_sdk_so` under the root directory and make sure the library in `python/openmldb_sdk/openmldb/native/` was the latest native library.
-1. Package installing test: Install the compiled `whl`, then run `pytest test/`.
+1. Package installation test: Install the compiled `whl`, then run `pytest test/`.
 You can use the script `steps/test_python.sh` directly.
 2. Dynamic test: Make sure there isn't OpenMLDB in `pip` or the compiled `whl`.
 Run `pytest test/` in `python/openmldb_sdk`, thereby you can easily debug.

 You can use the following commands for partial testing